 What projects would you like to work on next, or aren't showing us?

 Are you an anarchist?
-I see that you use that (A) thing in your sig.
+I see that you use that (A) symbol in your sig.

 Kickstarter / IndieGogo something?

 Maybe.
-I'd feel like the weak link, being so unfocused, so I should finish my part beforehand.
+I'd feel like the weak link, being so unfocused.
+I should finish my part beforehand.

 Can I use your art for personal stuff, like a wallpaper?
 Maybe print it out and tape it to my SKATEBOARD?